 Child Safety Seat Guide

-Step 1: Rear-Facing Seats until at least Age 2
+Stage 1: Rear-Facing Car Seats until at least Age 2

 Stage 3: Booster Seats until the Seat Belt Fits (approx. 4’9″)

 When your child is at least age 5 and outgrows the forward-facing car seat with harness, use a booster seat in the back seat.
 Use a booster seat until the belt fits correctly.
 A booster seat is often needed until 4 ft 9 in (145 cm) tall.
 Your child may be 12 years old before ready for an adult safety belt.